-If everything (including G and h) were spontaneously variable in Jerry, the molecules in his body would not reliably cling together, and his body would radiate electromagnetic waves at unpredictable and erratic frequencies, e.g. deadly cosmic rays shooting out of his butt, killing him and those in proximity.
+If everything (including G and h) were spontaneously variable in Jerry, the molecules in his body would not reliably cling together, and his body would radiate electromagnetic waves at unpredictable and erratic frequencies, e.g. deadly cosmic rays shooting out of his butt-hole, killing him and those in proximity.
 He would not exist to mouth the bromide: "every THING changes" if every THING changes.

 Another rejoinder to the religious tenet that there are "no exceptions" to "every THING changes" is that it's a universal negation.
 Unless one has surveyed the totality of the universe, one cannot logically conclude that everything is in flux - because this cannot be known until the exhaustive surveying has been completed.
 No crack-pot can perform this feat from his perch on a Myspace group.